Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

-But parking search, in turn, can also affect the driver's decision, with a marked reluctance for long travel times, especially in congested conditions \citep{gao2021smartphone}, and queues \citep{tanaka2017analysis}.
-The typical driver thus first drives to the vicinity of the destination (85\% of times in the serious game of \citep{fulman2020modeling}, where the average on-street occupancy was set to $\phi=99.7\%$).
-Then, they start circling around it and possibly spiral farther and farther away from it, before eventually quitting the search or heading for an off-street parking lot, after a few minutes \citep{fulman2020modeling} or more \citep{SARECO2005,levy2013exploring,weinberger2020parking,fulman2021approximation}.
-For drivers that keep searching, the time to park is believed to also depend on the turnover rate of parked vehicles \citep{SARECO2005} and the competition with other cruising cars \citep{SARECO2005,arnott2017cruising}.
+But \AN{the drivers'} experience during parking search, in turn, can also affect their parking decision. \AN{Drivers generally abhor} long travel times, especially in congested conditions \citep{gao2021smartphone}, and queues \citep{tanaka2017analysis}. \AN{On the basis of surveys conducted in Brisbane, Australia, \citet{assemi2020searching} found that the purpose of the trip, the arrival time, the parking frequency, and the on-street parking accumulation all affect cruising for parking.
+Using GPS tracks collected in the region of Athens, Greece, and exploring the dependencies of the search times with various machine-learning approaches, \citet{mantouka2021deep} ascertained that arriving in the morning peak hours and/or making longer trips is positively correlated with cruising. } \AN{Regarding the search pattern, the} typical driver first drives to the vicinity of the destination (85\% of times \AN{for the participants involved in the parking `game' set by} \citep{fulman2020modeling}, where the average on-street occupancy was set to $\phi=99.7\%$).
+Then, they start circling around it and possibly spiral farther and farther away from it, before eventually quitting the search or heading for an off-street parking lot, after a few minutes \citep{fulman2020modeling} or more \citep{SARECO2005,levy2013exploring,weinberger2020parking,fulman2021approximation,Cerema2015EMD}.
+For drivers that keep searching, the time to park is believed to also depend on the turnover rate of parked vehicles \citep{SARECO2005} and the competition with other cruising cars \citep{SARECO2005,arnott2017cruising}. \AN{We will nuance this belief below.}